francescosuperchi/UNIFI-MILP-H2-design/README.md

 - Gurobi is **not distributed** with this repository.
 - Users must install Gurobi separately and set up a valid license.
+- **This repository does not include any Gurobi binaries, libraries, or license files.**

 Quick check that `gurobipy` is available: